NationalSecurityAgency/datawave/query-microservices/docker/README.md

 ## Optional Components

-### Zookeeper

-Enabled via the 'kafka', or 'full' profile.

-Zookeeper a prepacked docker image used for distributed synchronization.

-### Kafka

-Enabled via the 'kafka', or 'full' profile.

-Kafka is a prepacked docker image used for messaging between the various services.

 ### Kafdrop

-Enabled via the 'kafka', or 'full' profile.
+Enabled via the 'management', or 'full' profile.

 Kafdrop is a prepacked docker image used for kafka cluster management.